Nour-Zayed/Auto-ML/README.md

 **H2O AutoML, TPOT, and PyCaret.**
 These tools automate model selection, hyperparameter tuning, and pipeline optimization, making machine learning more efficient and accessible.

+**📌 Why AutoML?**

+✅ Saves time: Eliminates the need for manual model selection.

+✅ Enhances performance: Finds the best model and fine-tunes it automatically.

+✅ Accessible to all: Ideal for both beginners and experienced data scientists.

 🔧 **Tools & Technologies**

 **H2O AutoML:** Efficient and scalable AutoML framework for large datasets.